 insight2050 is an effort to prepare Central Ohio for future growth.
-With the region slated to grow by more than 1 million people and an additional 300,000 jobs* by 2050, insight2050 is designed to provide local and regional policy makers, business leaders, developers, and public stakeholders with a clear and objective understanding of the impacts of varying growth and public investment decisions. insight2050 is not about producing a regional plan or regulating how land use decisions are made by the more than 200 jurisdictions that make up the Central Ohio region.
+With the region slated to grow by up to 1 million people and an additional 300,000 jobs* by 2050, insight2050 is designed to provide local and regional policy makers, business leaders, developers, and public stakeholders with a clear and objective understanding of the impacts of varying growth and public investment decisions. insight2050 is not about producing a regional plan or regulating how land use decisions are made by the more than 200 jurisdictions that make up the Central Ohio region.
 Rather, it strives to arm decision makers and stakeholders with solid and defensible information about the fiscal, mobility, environmental, and public health impacts of development and investment choices.

 The analysis behind this first phase of insight2050 relies on the RapidFire modeling platform developed by project consultants Calthorpe Associates.
 This model facilitates the creation of regional land use scenarios and allows for the modeling of a complete range of metrics, including land consumption, infrastructure costs, air pollution, household expenses for transportation and utilities, and public health and safety costs.
 While land use patterns reflect many separate local decision making processes, the objective scenarios and metrics generated by the RapidFire model provide critical insights to public and private decision makers about the impacts of key policies, while also supporting conversations about the region’s future competitiveness, sustainability, and quality of life.
 The scenarios are intended to illustrate the impacts of varying future growth patterns, and are not meant to serve as a prescriptive vision or plan for the region.